jutge-org/pil-turtle/README.md

 # Important differences

-As said, `pilturtle` does not try to perfectly emulate the standard `turtle`.
-Some differences exist:
+As said, `pilturtle` does not try to perfectly emulate the standard `turtle` module.
+These are the major differences:

 - `pilturtle` does not work interactively.